Yangyejiang/Dual-Level-Dynamic-System-Modeling-SYSID-2024/README.md

 # Dual-Level-Dynamic-System-Modeling-MECC-2024
-This is the code for IFAC Symposium on System Identification 2024.
+This is the code for the 2024 Modeling, Estimation and Control Conference.
 The description for the LASA data set can be found at https://cs.stanford.edu/people/khansari/download.html, while the neural network approximation of its dynamics is at https://github.com/xiangweiming/ignnv.

 # Related tools and software
 This toolbox makes use of IGNNV (at:https://github.com/xiangweiming/ignnv) and NNV (at: https://github.com/verivital/nnv) for reachability analysis.